Information and terms & conditions for tenants

 Inventory check-in and check-out

 An inventory will normally be checked in at a pre-arranged time on the day the tenancy commences with an independent inventory clerk booked by Douglas & Gordon.
 It is strongly recommended that the Tenant is present both for the check-in and check-out to avoid any disputes at the end of the tenancy.
-The charge for the inventory check-out will be for your account.
-The amount of the charge is determined by the inventory clerk and will be notified to you once it has been notified to us.
 You must inform us as soon as possible if you have to change an appointment in order to avoid cancellation charges.

 The Tenant is responsible for the gas, electricity, water, telephone, TV licence and council tax bills for the duration of the tenancy.
 Either your Landlord or Douglas & Gordon will contact the utility companies (apart from British Telecom) on your behalf and will instruct them to transfer the accounts into your name at the start of the tenancy.
 However, you should also contact the suppliers to make sure this has been done.
 Please do not arrange for any of the utilities to be transferred to a different supplier without letting us know.
 British Telecom will not accept our instructions on your behalf so please call them on Freephone 150 to arrange to have the telephone service transferred into your name.